-The Global Healthsites Mapping project1 review
+The Global Healthsites Mapping project

 The Global Healthsites Mapping Project is building an open data commons of health facility data with OpenStreetMap.
 We believe that by leaning on the methods and infrastructure of OpenStreetMap, baseline health facility data can be maintained.